inkdropapp/docs-old/src/pages/manual/quick-start-guide.md

 ![Download](quick-start-guide_download.png)

-Desktop application is ready for macOS, Windows, and Linux, so choose one for your environment:
+Inkdrop is available for macOS, Windows, and Linux, so choose the appropriate download for your environment:

 ![Download](quick-start-guide_download2.png)